TykTechnologies/tyk-demo/analytics/README.md

 The Tyk Pump deployed with Kibana is already configured to push data to the Elasticsearch container, so Kibana can visualise this data.

-The bootstrap process creates an Index Pattern and Visualization which can be used to view API analytics data.
-It will also stop the original Tyk Pump which is deployed, so that the Elasticsearch-enabled pump can take over.
+The `analytics/bootstrap.sh` script creates an Index Pattern and Visualization which can be used to view API analytics data.
+It will also stop the original Pump deployed by `docker-compose.yml`, so that the Elasticsearch-enabled Pump deployed by `analytics/docker-compose.yml` can take over.